xapian/xapian/xapian-applications/omega/docs/clickmodel.rst

 Clicks in web search reflect user interests in retrieved documents and by the use of various methods, clicks can be used to improve search results.
-Click models are one such methods.
+Click models are one such method.
 These are probabilistic graphical models that make user clicks easier to understand, define and quantify.

 There are various kinds of click models among which the dynamic bayesian